flutter/website/tutorials/layout/index.md

 #### Stack summary:

 * Use for widgets that overlap another widget
-* The first widget in the list of children is the base widget Subsequent children are overlaid on top of that base widget
+* The first widget in the list of children is the base widget;
+  subsequent children are overlaid on top of that base widget
 * A Stack's content can't scroll
 * You can choose to clip children that exceed the render box